top of page

 What's The Deal?

-This National Trust family pass offers a single-use pass, which allows free entry for two adults and up to three children, one adult and up to four children, or two adults on their own.
-Adults are those aged 18 or over; children are those aged 5–17 inclusive; under 5's receive free admission at National Trust properties.
-There are over 500 incredible places to visit with this amazing offer.
-You might choose to visit beautiful gardens and check out the summer bloom on offer, perhaps a picnic under ancient trees on a summer day, or perhaps head off on coastal walks with miles of unspoilt coastline or visit wild moorland or nature reserves, maybe visit a stately home and explore great works of art, and it's glorious gardens, perhaps the kids would like to visit ancient castles; there are so many incredible properties you can choose to visit, and what better way to explore these spectacular places, than with a free National Trust family pass!
+This National Trust family pass offers a one-time entry for two adults and up to three children, one adult and up to four children, or two adults on their own.
+Adults are those aged 18 or over; children are those aged 5–17 inclusive; under 5's receive free admission at National Trust properties—all you need for a lovely day out with the family.
+There are over 500 incredible places to visit.
+You might choose to visit beautiful gardens and check out the summer bloom on offer, perhaps a picnic under ancient trees on a summer day, or perhaps head off on coastal walks with miles of unspoilt coastline or visit wild moorland or nature reserves, maybe visit stately homes and explore great works of art, and it's glorious gardens, perhaps the kids would like to visit ancient castles; there are so many incredible properties you can choose to visit, and what better way to explore these spectacular places, than with a free National Trust family pass!

-How Do I Claim My Free Family Ticket?
+How Do I Claim My Free National Trust Family Ticket?
+You'll need to request a pass via THIS LINK

 Do I Need To Pre-Book?